bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
 * Playing doesn't work from one song to the next?
-* Make stanza cursor also -1 during song change, just to be consistent?
 * Somehow the wormhole fix doesn't work for Vegan going to Odin in chivalry.

 # Annotation edit TODO: